TankerHQ/spec/protocol.md

 Prerequisite: the *device* is already registered on the *Trustchain*, the [Secret Permanent Identity] has been retrieved from the *application server* after the *user* has been authenticated against the *application server*.

-The *Tanker SDK* uses the [User Secret] retrieved from the [Secret Permanent Identity] to access the [Device Encryption Key Pair] and [Device Signature Key Pair] stored in the [Local Encrypted Storage].
+The *Tanker Core* SDK uses the [User Secret] retrieved from the [Secret Permanent Identity] to access the [Device Encryption Key Pair] and [Device Signature Key Pair] stored in the [Local Encrypted Storage].

 When the *user* opens their *Tanker* session, the *device* opens an HTTPS WebSocket connection with the *Tanker server*.
 Once the connection is established, the *device* asks for an authentication challenge.

 This challenge is an array of bytes made of:

-- a fixed prefix shared between the *Tanker server* and all *Tanker SDK* implementations
+- a fixed prefix shared between the *Tanker server* and all *Tanker Core* SDK implementations
 - a random part

 The *device* then sends the authentication message containing: